 Be cautious when using this method over long periods of time.
-The DreamHost panel will reflect the current PHP versions on your server, and it is the ideal place to update which version of PHP your site is using.
 If you use .htaccess to force a version that has reached its End of Life, your site may experience issues when that version is removed from the server.

 Aside from changing the settings in the DreamHost panel, you can also change the PHP settings using an .htaccess file.